Interpreting Results - Longterm Monitoring

 Now you want to show the route, and the packet loss/latency in the upper graph for that time period.
 Since that time has already passed, you need to change the focus of the upper graph to that time in the past.

 Double-click on the "problem period" in the lower graph.
-You'll see a focus rectangle appear on the lower time graph, and the upper graph will change to represent the data you have "focused" in the lower graph.
+You'll see a blue Focus Period appear on the lower time graph, and the upper graph will change to represent the data you have "focused" in the lower graph.
 Once you've done this, you might want to change the scale of the lower graph to show more detail.
 Right-click on the lower time graph again and change the scale to an hour (or maybe even 30 or 10 minutes depending on how long the outage was).
 The focus rectangle should still be visible.
 You can fine tune the data being displayed in the upper graph by double-clicking on the lower graph again.

 Using these techniques, you should be able to zoom in on exactly the right data to best illustrate the problems you're seeing.
 You can look at the data after the problem occurs and get the perfect picture and not have to sit there watching PingPlotter all day and night.